dask/dask-jobqueue/docs/index.rst

 -------------

-Dask-jobqueue should be configured to your cluster so that it knows how many resources to request of each node and how to break up those resources.
+Dask-jobqueue should be configured to your cluster so that it knows how many resources to request of each job and how to break up those resources.
 You can specify configuration either with keyword arguments when creating a ``Cluster`` object, or with a configuration file.